In This Article

 Nazarian says although sodium lauryl sulfate is not a bad ingredient for most people, it can, in fact, be an irritant.
 "If you're going to get it in your eyes or if you’re not going to wash it off your skin and you’re going to leave some of the residue on your skin, it can be irritating," Nazarian says.
 But Lu adds that the potential for irritation is mostly based on the concentration of sodium lauryl sulfate.
 "The higher the concentration, the higher the potential of irritation," Lu says.

-Nazarian and Jaliman advise anyone with a true allergy as well as those with sensitive skin or eczema (since it does strip a little more oil than required) to avoid using sodium lauryl sulfate in their skincare products.
+Nazarian and Jaliman advise anyone with a true allergy as well as those with sensitive skin or eczema (since it may strip a little more oil than required) to avoid using sodium lauryl sulfate in their skincare products.
 However, both dermatologists say other skin types should be fine using it if they want to, and Lu adds that these people don't need to swear off sulfates altogether.
 "Generally, for all other skin types, we wouldn’t go as extreme as recommending to avoid all sulfates, because it’s still possible to create a good, non-stripping formula that contains sulfates," Lu says.

 As far as allergies go, Nazarian says when a patient comes in with a potential contact allergy, sodium lauryl sulfate is one of the ingredients that they will test for, but it's more of an irritant than it is an allergy.
 "Anything can be an irritant if it’s used the wrong way or if it’s on the skin too long," she explains.
 "It’s more likely to be an irritant, meaning we just need to teach people how to use it and how often to use it."